-Ask a butcher to debone a chicken for you.
+- Ask a butcher to debone a chicken for you.

-Mix together a stuffing for the chicken in a large bowl.
+- Mix together a stuffing for the chicken in a large bowl.
 Combine favorite ingredients, such as lean ground pork, cheese and herbs.

-Lay the chicken flat on a cutting board, skin side down, and dump the filling on top of the chicken.
-Spread the filling evenly over the chicken.
+- Lay the chicken flat on a cutting board, skin side down, and dump the filling on top of the chicken.

-Wrap the chicken around the filling, rolling the meat up from one end to form a log shape.
+- Wrap the chicken around the filling, rolling the meat up from one end to form a log shape.

-Tie the chicken tightly together around the filling with kitchen twine.
+- Tie the chicken tightly together around the filling with kitchen twine.

-Cook the chicken immediately after stuffing.
+- Cook the chicken immediately after stuffing.

-Preheat the oven to 375 F.
+- Preheat the oven to 375 degrees Fahrenheit.

-Place a fresh stuffed chicken breast on a rimmed baking sheet.
+- Place a fresh stuffed chicken breast on a rimmed baking sheet.